On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Statistics of binary sequences

+\begin{remark} If one wants to see this graph as actually being a collapsing of the tree by identifying vertices on the same level which have the same labels, one should be careful as there are two ambiguities.
+First of all, for coherence purposes which will appear latter, we add a vertex $a+1$ on level $0$ which does not appear on the tree.
+Secondly, notice that for $n$ big enough, a collapsed graph on levels greater than $n$ is given in Figure~\ref{f.tail}.
+Such a ``tail'' of a collapsed graph is, \textit{a priori}, different from what one would get by identifying vertices on levels greater than $n$ on the tree.
+Indeed, there should not be edges between vertices labeled by $0$ on the collapsed graph.
+We deliberately chose to do it this way in order to control the length of the prefixes in $\mathcal{P}_{a,d}$.
+The reason for such a choice appears in the next subsection. \end{remark}

-Looking at this graph after collapsing is quite interesting for it gives us an understanding of the link between the summation process and the binary expansion of $a$.
-It also allows the statistical study of the behaviour of $s_2(x+a)-s_2(x)$.
-An example of the tree $\tau_{25}$ collapsing is given in Figure \ref{f.collapse}.
+Looking at this graph after collapsing is quite interesting since it gives us an understanding of the link between the summation process and the binary expansion of $a$.
+It also allows the statistical study of the behavior of $s_2(x+a)-s_2(x)$.
+An example of the tree $\tau_{25}$ collapsing is given in Figure~\ref{f.collapse}.